Idaho Elk & Hunting Seasons Information and Regulations, 2022 – 2023

 Turkey Season in Idaho

 *Idaho has highly specific Units that determine when you are able to hunt which animals.
-For a comprehensive list of details and regulations that includes location specific-dates, as well as additional useful hunt information, check out the turkey section of the Idaho Fish and Game Department upland game, furbearer and turkey page.
+For a comprehensive list of details and regulations that include location specific-dates, as well as additional useful hunt information, check out the turkey section of the Idaho Fish and Game Department upland game, furbearer, and turkey page.

 Idaho Small Game Seasons